Auto-correlative weak-value amplification under strong noise background: Abstract

 \section{Abstract}

-In the general optical metro-logical protocols based on the weak-value amplification(WVA) approach, it is beneficial to choose the pre-selected state and the post-selected one to be nearly orthogonal for improving the sensitivity.
-However, the orthogonality of the post-selection decreases the probability of detecting photons and makes the weak measurement difficult, especially when there is strong noise background and the pointer is drowned in noise.
+By choosing more orthogonality between pre-selection and post-selection states, one can significantly improve the sensitivity in the general optical quantum metrology based on the weak-value amplification (WVA) approach.
+However, increasing the orthogonality decreases the probability of detecting photons and makes the weak measurement difficult, especially when the weak measurement is disturbed by strong noise and the pointer is drowned in noise with a negative-dB signal-to-noise ratio (SNR).
 In this article, we investigate a modified weak measurement protocol with a temporal pointer, namely, the auto-correlative weak-value amplification (AWVA) approach.
-We find it can significantly improve the precision of optical metrology under Gaussian white noise, especially with a negative signal-to-noise ratio.
-With the AWVA approach, a small longitudinal time delay (tiny phase shift) $\tau$ of a Gaussian pulse is measured by implementing two auto-correlative weak measurements.
-The small quantities are obtained by measuring the auto-correlation coefficient of the pulses instead of fitting the shift of the mean value of the probe.
-Simulation results show that the AWVA approach outperforms the standard WVA technique in the time domain, remarkably increasing the precision of weak measurement under strong noise background.
+Specifically, a small longitudinal time delay (tiny phase shift) $\tau$ of a Gaussian pulse is measured by implementing two simultaneous auto-correlative weak measurements under Gaussian white noise with different SNR.
+The small quantities $\tau$ are obtained by measuring the auto-correlation coefficient of the pulses instead of fitting the shift of the mean value of the probe in the standard WVA technique.
+Simulation results show that the AWVA approach outperforms the standard WVA technique in the time domain with smaller statistical errors, remarkably increasing the precision of weak measurement under strong noise background.